The Society for Classical Learning

 Andy serves on the governing boards of Fuller Theological Seminary and Equitas Group, a philanthropic organization focused on ending child exploitation in Haiti and Southeast Asia.
 He is also a senior fellow of the International Justice Mission’s IJM Institute.
 His writing has appeared in Time,The Wall Street Journal, and several editions of Best Christian Writing and Best Spiritual Writing.
 He lives with his family in Swarthmore, Pennsylvania.

 From 1998 to 2003, Andy was the editor-in-chief of re:generation quarterly, a magazine for an emerging generation of culturally creative Christians.
 For ten years he was a campus minister with InterVarsity Christian Fellowship at Harvard University.
 He studied classics at Cornell University and received an M.Div. summa cum laude from Boston University School of Theology.
 A classically trained musician who draws on pop, folk, rock, jazz, and gospel, he has led musical worship for congregations of 5 to 20,000.

 George Sanker has served as Headmaster of The Covenant School since 2011.
 Working in education since 1996, George has served as principal of two charter schools in Washington, D.C. and Longmont, Colorado.
 He began his career in education in private Christian schools where he taught history and theology to middle and high school students.
 George graduated from Colgate University with a B.A. in Political Science.
 After college, he served his country as an officer at the Central Intelligence Agency where he specialized in data pertaining to Southeast Asia.
 He also received an M.A. in Religion from Reformed Theological Seminary.
-George is currently ABD in sociology at The University of Virginia.
-He and his wife Jeannette have six children.
+George and his wife Jeannette have seven children.